 My work on GNUnet at the moment includes mostly Build-system related work, writing the documentation as well as other system-integration work.
 Other parts of my involvement are intersections between Guix and GNUnet, work towards a new public look and appearance of gnunet (website, etc), and more.

-gnurl — As part of my work on gnunet I maintain gnurl, a feature restricted build of curl. gnurl can be found in some Operating Systems, and it is available for all platforms Guix supports.
-Known users of it are gnunet, and software which makes use of gnunet (for example GNU Taler).
+gnurl - As part of my work on gnunet I maintain gnurl, a feature restricted build of curl. gnurl can be found in some Operating Systems, including the cross-system package managers pkgsrc, guix, and nix.
+Known users of it are GNUnet, and software which makes use of GNUnet (for example GNU Taler).

 plant - Is a project I maintain, develop, and design as a continuation and experimentation with ideas based on Guix and GuixSD.
 It is developed within infotropique as part of an developer exploration into (among other things) full system integration of gnunet.